 Due to the prolongation, the Direct labour deployed for execution of the Works, including skilled workers had to be retained at the Site.
 It may be noted that, availability of skilled labour for execution of the Works was scarce and therefore, the labour cannot be mobilised and demobilised at short notice.
 In particular, the skilled labour once demobilised, require much more additional time for remobilization.
 It was, therefore, essential to retain the crucial construction labour at the Site awaiting release of the Work fronts.

-The uncertainty at the end of the Employer in informing as to when the Site will be handed over did not allow the Contractor to take required mitigation measures.
+The continued uncertainty, at the end of the Employer, in informing as to when the Site will be handed over did not allow the Contractor to take required mitigation measures.
 The Contractor has claimed the additional cost of retention of the key construction labour during the extended period of the Contract under the present claim.
 A detailed evaluation of this head of the Additional Costs is provided in Appendix B.

 Increase in Cost of Materials